-- Department of Public Safety at 516.877.3507 and 516.877.3511; Levermore Hall, 1st Floor, Suite 113 - R. Sentwali Bakari (Vice President for Student Affairs), sbakari@adelphi.edu or 516.
-877.3151, - Joseph De Gearo (Assistant Vice President of Student Affairs and Dean of Students), degearo@adelphi.edu or 516.877.3654; - Lance Houston (Title IX Coordinator & Director Equity & Compliance) at titleix@adelphi.edu or 516.877.4819 - You may also report online to: Harassment & Discrimination Report
+- Department of Public Safety at 516.877.3507 and 516.877.3511; Levermore Hall, 1st Floor, Suite 113 - Joseph De Gearo (Assistant Vice President of Student Affairs and Dean of Students), degearo@adelphi.edu or 516.877.3654; - Allison Vernace (Chief of Community Concerns and Resolution, Title IX Coordinator) at titleix@adelphi.edu or 516.877.4819 - You may also report online to: Harassment and Discrimination Report

 You may choose to file this complaint form anonymously.
-This form will be received and reviewed by the Director of Talent Management and Labor Relations and/or the Title IX Coordinator, Director of Equity and Compliance.
+This form will be received and reviewed by the Executive Director of Labor Relations and Human Resources Operations and/or the Chief of Community Concerns and Resolution, Title IX Coordinator.
 The University will comply with all federal, state and local mandates regarding the reporting of crimes to appropriate authorities.

-&lt;sup>6 An employee of the University who has the authority to implement corrective action on behalf of the University [includes individuals listed under reporting a student or employee or third-party complaint]
+8 An employee of the University who has the authority to implement corrective action on behalf of the University [includes individuals listed under reporting a student or employee or third-party complaint]